 The MOST mission resulted in a number of discoveries.
 In 2004 the MOST team reported that the star Procyon does not oscillate to the extent that had been expected, although this has been disputed.
 In 2006 observations revealed a previously unknown class of variable stars, the "slowly pulsating B supergiants" (SPBsg).
 In 2011, MOST detected transits by exoplanet 55 Cancri e of its primary star, based on two weeks of nearly continuous photometric monitoring, confirming an earlier detection of this planet, and allowing investigations into the planet's composition.

 Mission funding by CSA ended in September 2014, despite the satellite being fully functional.
-In October 2014, it by Microsatellite Systems Canada Inc. (MSCI), who has operated the satellite since launch in 2003.
+In October 2014, it was transfered to by Microsatellite Systems Canada Inc. (MSCI), who has operated the satellite since launch in 2003.

 |Type / Application:||Astronomy|